- Are disposable vapes being banned?

 Are disposable vapes being banned?

 The previous Tory Government had made it clear that their intention was to ban the supply and sale of disposable vapes, however following the general election there was uncertainty as to whether the ban would proceed.
-Unlike the Tobacco and Vapes Bill, which now has to be reintroduced, the proposed disposable vapes ban was secondary legislation to be brought in under The Environmental Protection Act.
-This means it follows a different path, and as the statutory instrument had not been tabled before the call for a general election.
+Unlike the Tobacco and Vapes Bill, which had to be reintroduced, the proposed disposable vapes ban was secondary legislation to be brought in under The Environmental Protection Act, and so it followed a different path.

 UK Government draft regulations